aigeroni/Winnie_Bot/README.md

 ## Acknowledgments

-* Winnie is inspired by Timmy, National Novel Writing Month's IRC bot.
+* Winnie is inspired by Timmy, ChatNaNo's IRC bot.
 Timmy can be found at https://github.com/utoxin/TimTheWordWarBot.
-* Prompts were brainstormed by NaNoWriMo's Australia::Melbourne region.
+* Prompts were brainstormed by NaNo's Australia::Melbourne region.

 Winnie's repository is located at https://github.com/lisushka/Winnie_Bot.
-Winnie's avatar, 'Tiny Cities', was created by Rachael Wheeler (Etlu-Yume on NaNoWriMo).
+Winnie's avatar, 'Tiny Cities', was created by Rachael Wheeler (Etlu-Yume on NaNo).
 Prints, notebooks, and other items featuring 'Tiny Cities' are available for purchase [here](https://www.redbubble.com/people/scorpiraw/works/33012468-tiny-cities).